-Finding a place to live depends on the city where the institution of higher education is situated and the opportunities available in the student campus as well as the student’s wishes, needs and opportunities.
-The cost of rental apartments falls within the range of 100–510 euros and the cost of a place in a hall of residence within 32–190 euros.
+Finding a place to live depends on the city where the institution of higher education is situated and the opportunities available in the student campus as well as the student’s needs and financial preferences.
 Students should take into consideration that other students are also looking for an affordable and high quality place to live and that good offers go quickly.

-Rental apartment can be found through real estate portals, real estate agents, newspaper/tabloid adverts or acquaintances.
-The cheapest option is to rent an apartment with several people, but the choice depends on individual needs, wishes, preferences and opportunities.
+Rental apartments can be found through real estate portals, real estate agents, newspaper/tabloid adverts or acquaintances.
+The cheapest option is to rent an apartment with several people, but the choice depends on one’s preferences and opportunities.
 Rental prices of student apartments usually fall within 100–510 euros.
 When entering into a lease contract through a real estate agent or agency, you should account for paying triple the rent upfront (rent, security deposit and brokerage fee).
 The deposit may be cheaper if the apartment is rented directly from the owner.

 When renting the apartment, find out whether the tenant is provided with furniture (bed, closet, desk), home appliances (washing machine, kettle, etc.) and cookware (pots, pans, dishes).
 Also come to an agreement on whether the rent includes utilities and auxiliary expenses, internet and insurance.